Integral formulation of Klein-Gordon singular waveguides: Introduction

-In this paper we construct a novel system of boundary integral equations for solving the above equation, establishing bounded invertibility for a range of masses and interfaces (see Section \ref{sec:analytical}).
+In this paper, we construct a novel {\it analytic} preconditioner for the standard integral representation used on smooth closed curves, which addresses the continuous spectrum when the interface is infinite.
 Our approach is based on introducing an auxiliary variable defined via the fundamental solution of a certain time-harmonic wave equation on the interface $\Gamma$.
-This formulation easily lends itself to implementation.
-In Section \ref{sec:num} we describe an algorithm based on our boundary integral equations, and in Section \ref{sec:illustrations} present several numerical examples.

-Similar models to this one arise, and have been studied in a variety of contexts.
-From a spectral theory perspective, equations such as the one above arise in the study of leaky quantum graphs \cite{exner2007leaky} where there has been much work on understanding the spectral properties.
+We prove bounded invertibility of this preconditioned integral equation for a range of masses and interfaces.

+In addition to being analytically well-posed, this representation naturally lends itself to the efficient numerical solution of the boundary value problem~\ref{eq:pde}.
+In particular, the resulting discretized integral equation is well-conditioned, and is amenable to standard fast multipole and sweeping methods.
+Thus, using this approach, Equation~\ref{eq:pde} can be solved quickly and accurately.
+Even though the tools used in the numerical solution are quite standard, to the best of our knowledge, this is the first high-order accurate and fast numerical solver for the simulation of surface waves that arise in the solution of problems such as Equation~\ref{eq:pde}.

+The proposed approach is not limited to Equation~\ref{eq:pde}, and should apply more broadly to the case of piecewise constant insulators with interfaces supporting surface waves.
+For example, similar problems arise in the study of Dirac models for graphene \cite{3,bernevig2013topological} and linearized shallow water equations used in models of equatorial waves \cite{bal2024topological, delplace2017topological}.